BeSuper123/JavaAssignment/README.md

 ---
 ## Functionality
-- The GUI is used for the text fields *(user input)*
+- The GUI is used for the text fields *(user input)* and submitting student data.
-- Predictions using the hardcoded information given
+- Predictions using the hardcoded information from given csv.
+- Dynamic Naive Bayes clasifier training.
-- Display the frequency using percentages
+- Display the frequency table with features using percentages.
-- Display and save student entries
+- Predict button predicts the percentage of an outcome using the hardcoded csv
+- Acurracy checker trains 150 students and tests on 50 students.
+- Displays correct predictions as well as the model's accuracy.

 ---

 ## Future Improvements
+- Add error checking to restrict input values to the expected values (e.g., studyhours = high/low).
+- Auto update the dataset after a new entry.
+- Show prediction probabilities alongside the predicted label.
+- Save the results to a log file.
+- Style the GUI better with a better flow and design inluding better colour contrast.

 ---